Dispersion of plasmons in three-dimensional superconductors: Introduction

-\textit{Introduction:} Despite being a very mature experimental platform, supporting numerous technical applications, superconductors still hold some of the most fundamental open questions of many-body physics.
+Despite being a very mature experimental platform, supporting numerous technical applications, superconductors still hold some of the most fundamental open questions of many-body physics.
 The impressively high critical temperature ($T_c$) and the unconventional Cooper pairing in cuprates and iron-based superconductors are the most famous of those fascinating questions.
 However, even some properties of conventional Bardeen-Cooper-Schrieffer (BCS) superconductors are still intensively discussed, such as the existence of an amplitude collective mode \cite{Sacuto2014,Measson2019,Shimano2013}, reminiscent of the Higgs mode in high-energy physics.

 In fact, even for such usual behavior as plasma oscillations (the collective modes of the electronic density), superconductors are still not fully understood.
 In a pioneering work, Anderson \cite{Anderson1958} has shown that the phononic (Goldstone) branch that exists in a neutral fermionic condensate acquires a gap corresponding to the plasma frequency $\omega_p$ in presence of long-range Coulomb interaction.
 This mechanism later became famous due to its analogy with the phenomenon of mass acquisition in high-energy physics.
 The work of Anderson has then been revisited in the context of high-$T_c$ superconductivity \cite{DasSarma1991,Griffin1993,Kobelkov1995,vanderMarel1995,Takada1997plasm}, and nuclear/neutronic matter \cite{Ducoin2011}.
-While Anderson focused on the regime of large $\omega_p$, the frequency of transverse plasmons in layered superconductors such as cuprates often lies below the pair-breaking threshold $2\Delta$ \cite{Uchida1992,Richard1994,Tachiki1997}, such that an undamped plasma branch can be expected.
-The departure of the plasma branch was shown to always coincide with $\omega_p$ \cite{Takada1997plasm}, and as temperature or excitation momenta were varied, a duplication of the plasma resonance was observed, with a low-energy branch at energies below $2\Delta$ and a high-energy one above \cite{DasSarma1995,DasSarma1995manip,Yamada1998}.
+While Anderson focused on the regime of large $\omega_p$, the frequency of transverse plasmons in layered materials (such as cuprates) softens to an acoustic dispersion, such that in the superconducting phase an undamped plasma branch can be expected\cite{Uchida1992,Richard1994,Tachiki1997,KeJinZhou2020} below the pair-breaking threshold $2\Delta$.
+While a sum-rule\cite{Takada1997plasm} guarantees that the branch always departs from $\omega_p$, the dispersion relation was shown\cite{DasSarma1995,DasSarma1995manip,Yamada1998} to approach the phononic law ($\omega_{q,{\rm n}}$) of neutral fermionic condensates as $\sqrt{\omega_p^2+\omega_{q,{\rm n}}^2}$ in the limit $\omega_p\ll2\Delta$.